 Q: What can I do to stop the creaking sound my wooden floor makes when you step on it?
 I heard that you should wax the floor.

-A: You shouldn’t wax a floor if it is finished with a polyurethane or similar top coat.
-Waxing won’t stop the creaking in any case.
+A: You shouldn’t wax a floor if it is finished with

 The movement in the floor is very likely also related to a loose and moving sub floor.
 The only sure way to remedy this is to replace the floor.
 Nail down the old subfloor with spiral nails and if need be, screw at least 3/8 spruce sheeting over top, then a new hardwood floor.